zSynctic/zSynctic/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 A Hobby Programmer, likes to advance more in programming and learn more languages, currently focusing in Python.
-Besides Programming I like to play games and watch some animes.

 <h3> 🛠 &nbsp;Tech Stack</h3>